 - Seeing texture in the air; the air might look like it is grainy, or you might see small spots that cloud your vision

-Evoke Wellness FL and Psychedelic Addiction Recovery
+Evoke Wellness at Miramar and Psychedelic Addiction Recovery

-At Evoke Wellness FL, we specialize in treating psychedelic addiction, which often goes hand in hand with the abuse of another chemical substance like alcohol or opioids.
+At Evoke Wellness at Miramar, we specialize in treating psychedelic addiction, which often goes hand in hand with the abuse of another chemical substance like alcohol or opioids.
 If you or someone you love has been abusing a psychedelic drug like acid, it is important to reach out for professional help before permanent damage is done.
 For more information on our recovery program or to begin your journey of healing, contact us today, and speak with one of our addiction specialists who can help you around the clock in finding the best treatment options that will work for you.
 Keep in mind that all calls are free and confidential.